Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion: Experiments

-In the first Listening Test we assess speech quality and naturalness by the standard 5-point scale Mean Opinion Score (MOS) ~\citep{ribeiro2011crowdmos}.
-25 distinct subjects assessed each utterance.
-We report the average scores and the 95\% confidence interval.
-In the second Listening Test we asses the Speaker Similarity by a 4-level pairwise similarity test, as in~\citep{wester16_interspeech, kons2018neural}, where subjects were presented with \textit{(utterance, prompt)} pairs and asked to rank speaker similarity of each pair on a 4-level categorical scale \textit{(definitely different speakers, probably different speakers, probably the same speaker, definitely the same speaker)}.
+In the second listening test we asses the Speaker Similarity by a 4-level pairwise similarity test, as in~\cite{wester16_interspeech, kons2018neural}, where subjects were presented with \textit{(utterance, prompt)} pairs and asked to rank speaker similarity of each pair on a 4-level categorical scale \textit{(definitely different speakers, probably different speakers, probably the same speaker, definitely the same speaker)}.
 Each utterance was assessed by 20 distinct subjects on average.
-We report the mean similarity score and the 95\% confidence interval while attaching 1-4 numerical values to the above categories, as in~\citep{kons2018neural}.
+We report the mean similarity score and the 95\% confidence interval while attaching 1-4 numerical values to the above categories, as in~\cite{kons2018neural}.

+We further compare \method~with two leading publicly available zero-shot TTS systems: XTTS~\cite{XTTS}, run with its official package using default inference settings; and VoiceCraft~\cite{peng2024voicecraft}, using the $330M_TTSEnhanced$ model configured for top-k sampling (k = 40), nucleus sampling (p = 1), temperature = 1, and repetition penalty = 3.
+The VoiceCraft authors report that this configuration outperforms their reimplementation of VALL-E2\cite{VallE2}, which we do not include directly in our evaluation, as it is not publicly available and its demo set is too limited for reliable batch metrics.